-Limited to 18 students.
+Limited to 20 students.
 Not open to first-year students.
-Spring semester.
-Professor Basu.2019-20: Offered in Spring 2020
+Fall semester.
+Professor Basu.2021-22: Offered in Spring 2022

 (Offered as POSC 411 and SWAGS 411) Indigenous women are rarely considered actors in world politics.
 Yet from their positions of marginality, they are shaping politics in significant ways.
 This course inter-weaves feminist and Indigenous approaches to suggest the importance of Indigenous women’s political contributions.
 It is an invitation not merely to recognize their achievements but also to understand why they matter to international relations.